Procedure vs Technique

 During one of my drives to work, I was listening to episode number 505, with Karen Baetzel.
 In that episode, she discusses her career as a Naval female aviator, one of the first.
 She also discusses communication, leadership, followers, and other constructive ideas she learned in the military.
 It’s an informative episode, and I would encourage anyone to listen to it.

 One of the topics Karen mentioned in the podcast was the difference between technique and procedure.
-She defined procedure as a standard regulation that can’t be arbitrarily changed.
-It’s the policy, or rule, governing how an action is carried out.
+Karen defined procedure as a standard regulation that can’t be arbitrarily changed, it’s the policy, or rule, governing how an action is carried out.
 Whereas a technique is a way, an individual carries out a procedure in any manner they choose, so long as they stay within the guidelines of the process.

 Why it’s important

 Being an IT person, this resonated with me.
 We are all very aware of change management, and how change affects our environments.
 We should all be adept at documenting how we make these changes as well.
 One of the things I have noticed, though, is there isn’t a standard on how to create documentation.
 I’ve worked for organizations where the quality of documentation fluctuates wildly from department to department.
 While I understand the technique portion, I think it gets applied too liberally at times.